 Physical Training (PT)

-Each cadet must attend three one-hour Physical Training (PT) sessions per week.
+Each cadet must attend at least two one-hour Physical Training (PT) sessions per week.
 PT is designed to motivate cadets to pursue an active, physically fit lifestyle.
-Cadets must meet Air Force physical fitness requirements to attend LEAD, enter the POC, and to be commissioned.
+Cadets must meet Air Force physical fitness requirements to attend Field Training, enter the POC and to be commissioned.

 Uniforms and textbooks

 Uniforms and textbooks for AFROTC courses are issued at no cost to the cadets.

 Current emphasis in the Air Force ROTC college scholarship program is to award scholarships to candidates pursuing undergraduate engineering or other scientific and technical disciplines.
 Nearly 90 percent of Air Force ROTC scholarships are awarded in these disciplines.
 However, students in every degree program enjoy scholarship opportunities as the Air Force seeks to engage students who excel both academically and militarily.
 Scholarships are awarded at various amounts in increments of four, three and two years and entitlements may be extended to cover a 5th year of school if the student is taking an approved technical major.

 Air Force ROTC is open to any male and female UNT student completing any undergraduate academic degree.
 Graduate students may be eligible for the Air Force ROTC program, but should consult the UNT Air Force ROTC recruiting officer for additional details due to the program’s unique requirements.

 - good physical condition;